peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

  from the Content-Disposition header field (as defined for email messages) and follows the syntax given in RFC 2183.
-Accordingly, among other things, the content disposition string can contain comments (delimited by parentheses).</p> <p>RFC 2231 extensions allow each content disposition parameter to be associated with a character encoding and/or language, and support parameter values that span two or more key-value pairs.
-Parameters making use of RFC 2231 extensions have names with an asterisk ("*").
+Accordingly, among other things, the content disposition string can contain comments (delimited by parentheses). </p> <p>RFC 2231 extensions allow each content disposition parameter to be associated with a character encoding and/or language, and support parameter values that span two or more key-value pairs.
+Parameters making use of RFC 2231 extensions have names with an asterisk ("&#x2a;").
 Such a parameter will be ignored if it is ill-formed because of RFC 2231's rules (except for illegal percent-decoding or undecodable sequences for the given character enoding).
-Examples of RFC 2231 extensions follow (both examples encode the same "filename" parameter):</p> <p><b>inline;
+Examples of RFC 2231 extensions follow (both examples encode the same "filename" parameter): </p>
+ <p><b>inline; filename&#x2a;=utf-8'en'filename.txt</b> </p>
- filename*=utf-8'en'filename.txt</b></p> <p><b>inline;
+ <p><b>inline; filename&#x2a;0&#x2a;=utf-8'en'file;
- filename*0*=utf-8'en'file; filename*1*=name%2Etxt</b></p> <p>This
+ filename&#x2a;1&#x2a;=name%2Etxt</b> </p> <p>This implementation
- implementation ignores keys (in parameter key-value pairs) that appear more than once in the content disposition.
-Nothing in RFCs 2045, 2183, 2231, 6266, or 7231 explicitly disallows such keys, or otherwise specifies error-handling behavior for such keys.</p>
+ ignores keys (in parameter key-value pairs) that appear more than once in the content disposition.
+Nothing in RFCs 2045, 2183, 2231, 6266, or 7231 explicitly disallows such keys, or otherwise specifies error-handling behavior for such keys. </p>

 **Parameters:**